SharePoint/sp-dev-docs/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Question or generic issue (not a bug or feature request)
-about: Do you have a question that isn't a bug or feature request, or something else that doesn't fit one of our provided tempaltes?
+about: Do you have a question that isn't a bug or feature request, or something else that doesn't fit one of our provided templates?
 Select this option.
 title: ''
 labels: 'Needs: Triage'
 assignees: ''